 Important Things To Remember

-- TradeMark Registration is extremely important and vital to any business.
+- Trademark Registration is extremely important and vital to any business.
 This is unique to your own business and no one can use it without your authorization.
-This makes it useful as when your business grows, people will directly recognize you only by looking at your TradeMark Logo or Name etc. If anyone uses your TradeMark in any form, then you can claim it or ask for compensation or can even take a legal action.
+This makes it useful as when your business grows, people will directly recognize you only by looking at your TradeMark Logo or Name, etc. If anyone uses your TradeMark in any form, then you can claim it or ask for compensation or can even take legal action.

 If you have any queries or suggestions then please leave a comment below.